3.1 Which Transactions to Submit on PharmaNet

 Stock transfers include the sale of drug inventories to other pharmacies, including emergency supplies of narcotics and controlled drugs, the transfer or sale of drugs to long-term care facilities and returns of stock to drug wholesalers.

-Stock transfer functions are unique to each pharmacy’s local software.
-Please direct any questions to your pharmacy software vendor rather than to the PharmaNet Help Desk.
+Stock transfer functions are unique to each pharmacy’s local software; direct any questions to your pharmacy software vendor rather than to the PharmaNet Help Desk.

-Stock transfer transactions must NOT be transmitted on PharmaNet.
-The record of such transactions must be captured on the local pharmacy system ONLY.
+Stock transfer transactions must not be transmitted in PharmaNet.
+The record of such transactions must be captured on the local pharmacy system only

 A pharmacy must not use its O-Med PHN or assign a PHN through PharmaNet for the purpose of stock transfers.